RasaHQ/rasa-sdk/changelog/README.md

     Slots will be correctly interpolated if there are lists in custom response templates.

     Previously this resulted in no interpolation.

+or

+    Added new Action execution module.

+or

+    Fixed Forms not working when conversation length exceeded 1000 messages.

 Each file should be named like ``<ISSUE>.<TYPE>.rst``, where ``<ISSUE>`` is an issue / PR number, and ``<TYPE>`` is one of: